rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ```
 ControlFlow.DefaultDbConnection = new SqlConnectionManager("Data Source=.;Integrated Security=SSPI;Initial Catalog=ETLBox;");
-//Now you can just create a DBSource like this
+//Now you can just create a DbSource like this
-var source = new DBSource("SourceTable");
+var source = new DbSource("SourceTable");
 ```

 ### Connection Pooling